daviskirk/daviskirk.github.io/_posts/2021-08-05-why-i-use-doom-emacs.md

 - https://github.com/purcell/emacs.d

-Steve Purcell's personal emacs config in which he basically takes the "disciplined" approach mentioned above, but did it much, much better than I could ever do.
+Steve Purcell's personal Emacs config in which he basically takes the "disciplined" approach mentioned above, but did it much, much better than I could ever do.

 In the end, I decided to not go this route as I think it I would end up just morphing it into my broken unmaintainable strange configuration again (see the discipline problem above).

-## Pre-bundled Emacs "Distributions"
+## 3. Pre-bundled Emacs "Distributions"

 These are various "meta-configurations" that pre-configure Emacs with (hopefully) sensible settings and often bundle a few packages to give Emacs a modern look